-1. All films need to include subtitles.
-Films are encouraged to be submitted in languages other than English, but all films in this category are required to include subtitles or closed captioning, even if the film is in English.
+1. All films need to include English subtitles (closed captioning).
+(Films are encouraged to be submitted in languages other than English, but all films in this category are required to include subtitles or closed captioning, even if the film is in English.)

-- Why?
-These films will be used in a variety of settings, and evaluated by a panel of judges.
+- These films will be used in a variety of settings, and evaluated by a panel of judges.
 To assist the judging process, knowing that it will be difficult to have a panel of judges for each language, films must have English subtitles to assist in fair scoring of films.

-- We encourage films in all languages and are especially hopeful to receive submissions in sign language and appropriate for the deaf and hard of hearing community.
+- We encourage films in all languages and are hopeful to receive submissions in sign language and appropriate for the Deaf and Hard of Hearing community.
 Visit the submission toolbox for tips and support if you are interested in this!

 2. Films should explore suicide prevention or mental health through the lens of a particular culture.
 Your film should send a positive message about the importance of supporting others and how people can play a vital role in ensuring that all young people regardless of their culture, or group association, get the help they need.
 This can be done in many different ways and here are a few ideas:

-- Explore how reducing mental health stigma and how to encourage help seeking might look different depending on our culture and the way we were brought up.
+- Explore how reducing mental health stigma and encouraging people to seek help might look different depending on our culture and the way we were brought up.
 Your film could dispel myths and misconceptions about mental health and suicide prevention that might be prevalent in a particular culture and show that seeking help is not shameful, mental illnesses are common and treatable, and recovery is possible.